Tide-Predicting Machine No. 2: History and mechanism

-In 1895 the USCGS grew concerned because Tide-Predicting Machine No. 1 had developed considerable wear from almost constant use over 12 years.
+In 1895 the Coast and Geodetic Survey grew concerned because Tide-Predicting Machine No. 1 had developed considerable wear from almost constant use over 12 years.
 The office decided to construct a new machine that was faster, more accurate, and more reliable.
 This became Tide-Predicting Machine No. 2.

-Rolin Harris and E. G. Fischer of the USCGS led the effort.
+Rolin Harris and E. G. Fischer of the Coast and Geodetic Survey led the effort.
 The design team studied previous British and U.S. tide-predicting machines and incorporated their best attributes in the design of the new machine.
 The machine, also known as “Old Brass Brains”, used an intricate arrangement of gears, pulleys, slides, and other components.
 The design of the new machine was approved in 1895, and construction began in 1896.

 Tide-Predicting Machine No. 2 was the first tide-predicting machine to incorporate both a paper graph of the tides–the approach used by earlier British machines–and dials and scales that showed the tide height and corresponding date and time–used by Tide-Predicting Machine No. 1.
 The dials and scales made it much easier for an operator to precisely determine the height and time of high and low tides.
 The paper graph, referred to as a tide curve, was very useful as a record of the computation that could be checked later to confirm the calculations were performed correctly.

 A hand crank turned by the operator provides the power for the machine’s mechanical calculations.
 Battery-powered electrical circuits are used to mark the start of hours and days on the paper graph and to stop the machine when high and low tides were reached so the operator can note the height and time.

 Much consideration was given to the mechanical characteristics of the components to ensure reliability and accuracy.
 For instance, some components that were hard to replace were designed with a 50-year lifetime.
 Also, the summation chains were moved across gears under tension for a year of work days before being installed in the machine to ensure they were sufficiently flexible and their length would remain constant.

-Other work in the USCGS took precedence over construction of the new machine, and a reduction in staff levels precluded all work on the new machine for three years.
+Other work in the Coast and Geodetic Survey took precedence over construction of the new machine, and a reduction in staff levels precluded all work on the new machine for three years.
 As a result, Tide-Predicting Machine No. 2 was not functional until 1910.
 It was first applied to predicting values for the 1912 and 1913 tide tables.
 Then the machine was disassembled, polished, plated, lacquered, and reassembled in time to provide predictions for the 1914 tide tables.
 Comparisons of the accuracy of the mechanical predictions of tides compared to hand calculations for two challenging locations demonstrated errors in heights of 0.72 in or less.

 Old Brass Brains is 10.8 ft long, 6.2 ft high, 2 ft wide and weighs approximately 2500 lb.